 - Two Momma’s Rustic Apple Pies – gift the second one or freeze the pie dough and use for later!

-How to store strawberry vanilla cake
+How to store this strawberry vanilla cake

 Since this cake uses cream cheese frosting, it should be stored in the refrigerator but it’s best served just slightly chilled or at room temperature.
 Keep it covered so it doesn’t ‘taste like the fridge’ (idk if that’s a thing or if it’s just me lol).